 You need a ton of skills to be a successful customer service professional.
-To advocate for and help people, day in and day out, you need patience, you need a tremendous amount of product knowledge, and you need one key trait:
+To advocate for and help people, day in and day out, you need patience, a tremendous amount of product knowledge, and one other key trait:

 When you get caught up in the daily grind of working in customer service, it's easy to forget the purpose of your role: to help.
 A customer service rep's goal is to help customers solve problems with their business and achieve success.

 With this in mind, reps should strive to empathize with and relate to every customer they come across because each has a unique problem that needs to be solved.
 And, according to The NCBI, empathetic concern is defined as "an emotional response of compassion and concern caused by witnessing someone else in need."

 Want to help show customers that you're on their side -- and not trying to rush them off the phone?

 We asked our world-class support team for some handy phrases reps can use in both their emails and calls to demonstrate empathy.

 Empathy Phrases For Customer Service Reps